The White Bear Principle and Ironic Process Theory Explained

 The phenomenon was identified in suppression studies conducted by Daniel Wegner in 1987.
 While the principle is cute when practiced by trying not to think about a “white bear,” the principle looses is warm fuzziness when the ironic process impacts attempts to suppress socially inappropriate thoughts that lead to horrendous crimes.

-Wegner suggests believes that the ironic process principle “will cause people to do the worst possible thing or whatever is precisely the opposite of what they want” (Baumeister, et al. 1994).
+Wegner suggests believes that the ironic process principle “will cause people to do the worst possible thing or whatever is precisely the opposite of what they want” (Baumeister et al. 1994).
 Perhaps, this why suppression of anger typically has so many adverse affects.

-Sleeping Problems and The ironic Process Theory
+Sleeping Problems and The Ironic Process Theory

-Sarah Wilson refers to the ironic process theory in connection to anxiety and sleeping problems.
-She wrote that, “sleep deprivation fires up the same abnormal neural activity seen in anxiety disorders.
-Worse, the already-anxious are more affected by this mimicking pattern.”
-She explains further, “trying to sleep by attempting to eliminate negative thoughts upon hitting the pillow, or trying not to panic about how you haven’t slept in three days, or whatever mind control you’ve been told to try, only succeeds in triggering an internal monitoring process that watches to see if you’re succeeding.
-Which keeps you awake” (2018, Kindle location 479).
+“Sleep deprivation fires up the same abnormal neural activity seen in anxiety disorders.
+Worse, the already-anxious are more affected by this mimicking pattern.
+Trying to sleep by attempting to eliminate negative thoughts upon hitting the pillow, or trying not to panic about how you haven’t slept in three days, or whatever mind control you’ve been told to try, only succeeds in triggering an internal monitoring process that watches to see if you’re succeeding.
+Which keeps you awake” (Wilson, 2018).

 This is ironic process theory in action.
 We must hold in memory the thing we are trying to suppress so we can set off an alarm when it comes to mind.
 Our mind is tasked with holding something in memory at the same time as we are asking it not to think about it.